Freedom of Information (FOI) and Environmental Information Regulations (EIR)

 Freedom of Information (FOI) aims to increase openness and transparency for the services we provide.
 The Freedom of Information Act 2000 is intended to promote greater accountability and gives you a general right to access information held on record by the Royal Devon.

 Anyone can request this information – there are no restrictions on your age, nationality or where you live.
 However, there are some circumstances when information cannot be disclosed, and we have detailed these below.
 If what you have requested constitutes “environmental information”, we will handle your request under the Environmental Information Regulations 2004 (EIR).

 From April 2022, The Royal Devon and Exeter NHS Foundation Trust and Northern Devon Healthcare NHS Trust joined together to form the Royal Devon University Healthcare NHS Foundation Trust.
-Until our services integrate, we will help you direct your request to the relevant team to process.
-This will not affect the service you receive.

 You may not need to make an FOI or EIR request to get the information you want.
 We are required to routinely publish expenditure data, so please take a look at the links below before you make a request.
 We make all of our past responses available on our disclosure log, so the information you are after may already be available.

 Links for the Royal Devon and Exeter Hospital (Wonford) and our Eastern services:

 Links for the North Devon District Hospital and our Northern services:

 The FOI Act stipulates that you must put your request in writing and provide us with your name and a correspondence email / address.
 Please be as clear and as specific as possible about the information you want.

 Please submit all FOI and EIR requests to firstname.lastname@example.org

 Under both pieces of legislation, we are required to provide you with a response as soon as possible, but no later than 20 working days after we receive your request.